benders5e/benders5e/airbender.md

 At 1st level, you realize that you have an innate ability to manipulate the air around you.
 You can spend 1 chi of your Attack action to cause the effects of the *Gust* cantrip.
 (See "Air Punch" for a description of the role chi points play in attacks and the rules for bending attacks.)
 Your range increases with your level according to the "Range" column of the Airbender table.

-In addition, your jump distance is permanently tripled.
+In addition, your jump distance is permanently tripled and you only spend 5 feet of your movement to stand up.

 ### Air Punch
 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.